reflectoring/infiniboard/dashy/README.md

 # dashy

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.11-webpack.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.

 ## tooling
 The usage of [nvm](https://github.com/creationix/nvm) is recommended to switch between different versions of node when necessary.